cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - does corona virus spread from sex

 ## intent:covid_situation
+- are infected in the world
+- can you provide statistics?
+- can you talk about the world situation
 - Confirmed cases in [Finsterwalde]{"entity": "geography", "value": "town"}
 - Coronavirus updated situation
 - Coronavirus updated statistics
+- current numbers
+- death in germany
 - Death toll
 - Deaths in [Fürstenberg/Havel]{"entity": "geography", "value": "town"}
+- Does the numbers increase or decrease
 - From now how long was [COVID-19]{"entity": "virus", "value": "COVID"} covered the world
 - Give me all information happening
+- global
+- hi Helen send me some statistics about [COVID-19]{"entity": "virus", "value": "COVID"}
 - How are the counts in the world?
+- how is the situation right now in [Portugal]{"entity": "country_code", "value": "PT"}?
+- how is the situation right now in the [british virgin islands]{"entity": "country_code", "value": "VG"}?
+- how is the situation right now?
 - How many a still sick
 - How many are the counts in the world?
-- How many cases are registered in [Syktyvkar]{"entity": "geography", "value": "town"}
-- How many cases are there in the world
-- How many cases there are in the world?
+- How many coronavirus cases do we have in the world?
+- how many deaths globaly
-- How many cases worldwide
+- how many deaths?
 - How many infections are there worldwide?
+- how many people are infected in all world
+- how many people died
+- How many people died corona
+- how many people died in eternity
 - How many people have been diagnosed with [COVID-19]{"entity": "virus", "value": "COVID"}
+- How many people have been diagnosed with Covid-19
 - How many people have been infected?
 - How much infects are counted in [Germany]{"entity": "country_code", "value": "DE"}?
 - Hw many r sick